smyleeface/shiny-palm-tree/README.md

 # shiny-palm-tree
+Repo to use for demonstrating CI/CD with AWS and other tools.
-Basic Web site to use for testing, demonstrate CI with Jenkins, and other random stuff.
+Repo contains a basic Web site to use for testing, demonstrate CI/CD, and other random stuff.